71st New York Infantry Regiment: World War II

 In World War II, the 71st, consisting of three battalions, was part of the 44th Infantry Division, which assembled at Fort Lewis, Washington.
 Headquarters Company of the 1st Battalion was detached to take part in the retaking of Attu Island in the Aleutian campaign.
 The 102d Engr Bn (CBT) also had its Company C serving in the Pacific Campaign.

-Sergeant Charles A. MacGillivary of the 71st received the Medal of Honor for actions during the German Ardennes offensive of December 1944 near Woelfling, France, near the German border.
+Sergeant Charles A. MacGillivary of the 71st received the Medal of Honor for actions during the German Nordwind Offensive of December 1944 near Woelfling, France, near the German border.
 On January 1, 1945, Sergeant MacGillivary was serving as company commander because of casualties among the officers.
 Ammunition was low and the company was pinned down.
 MacGillivary set out on his own to destroy the German machine guns menacing his company.
 He carried a sub-machine gun and grenades; when his submachine gun ran out of ammunition, he picked up a discarded German weapon and continued the attack.
 MacGillivary wiped out six German positions and killed or wounded 36 enemy.
 While attacking the last machine gun position, his left arm was severed by machine gun fire.

 In this offensive, the 71st encountered the 17th SS Panzergrenadier Division Götz von Berlichingen, holding off eight attacks.

 The Second Battalion and I Company of the Third Battatlion were both awarded Presidential Unit Citations.

 In the last days of the war, the First Battalion crossed the Austrian border through a mountain pass and attacked a German division.